mahaloz/decomp2dbg/README.md

 ## Usage
 First, start the decompilation server on your decompiler.
 You may want to wait until your decompiler finishes its normal analysis before starting it.
-After normal analysis, this can be done by using the hotkey `Ctrl-Shift-D`, or selecting the `decomp2GEF: configure` tab in your associated plugins tab (under `Tools` in Binja).
+After normal analysis, this can be done by using the hotkey `Ctrl-Shift-D`, or selecting the `decomp2GEF: configure` tab in your associated plugins tab.
 After starting the server, you should see a message in your decompiler
 ```
 [+] Starting XMLRPC server: localhost:3662